1up Provider Access

 Payers are required to make member data available to in-network providers and attribute member data to their providers.
 Payers can use the Provider Access API to fulfill that requirement.
 The Provider Access API includes claims, clinical, encounter, and prior authorization data.
 Provider Access does not include remittances and cost-sharing information.

-As a provider, you can make requests to 1up's Provider Access API and export payer data for members you have an upcoming or active treatment relationship with.
+Providers can request payer data for members they have an upcoming or active treatment relationship with.

 In order to use Provider Access, provider organizations create an account through the 1up Dev Portal.
 Accessing production data requires verification by 1upHealth.
 The verification process requires a form submitted through the [1up Dev Portal](https://developer.console.1up.health/1up-dev-portal) followed by a review period for 1up to verify the applicant's identity and data access scope.

-1. Click the following link to access the 1up Dev Portal login page.
+1. Access the [1up Dev Portal](https://developer.console.1up.health/1up-dev-portal) login page.

-2. Register for the 1up Dev Portal, then complete email verification, and login.
+2. Register for the 1up Dev Portal, complete email verification, and login.

 3. Click Create a Client.